The Last Ad Layer

 Fragmentation, Not Monopoly

-The threat isn’t that one company monopolizes the chatbot ad layer.
-Google is under active antitrust enforcement — the DOJ ruled they monopolized ad tech, and remedies may include breaking up parts of their ad business.
+Monopoly is unlikely.
+Google is under active antitrust enforcement.
+The DOJ ruled they monopolized ad tech, and remedies may include breaking up parts of their ad business.
 The DoubleClick-to-dominance playbook probably can’t repeat under that scrutiny.

-The threat is fragmentation.
+The real threat is fragmentation.
 OpenAI builds a closed ad system.
 Google builds a closed ad system.
 Perplexity, Anthropic, and a dozen vertical chatbot platforms each build their own.
 None of them interoperate.
-Five walled gardens instead of one — each with its own targeting taxonomy, its own opaque auction, its own advertiser onboarding.
-The climbing PT doesn’t face one monopolist.
-She faces five separate platforms, each requiring separate campaigns, separate budgets, separate creative, none of them sharing a protocol.
+Five walled gardens instead of one, each with its own targeting taxonomy, its own opaque auction, its own advertiser onboarding.
+A specialist faces five separate platforms, each requiring separate campaigns, separate budgets, separate creative, none sharing a protocol.
 That’s worse than a monopoly.
 At least a monopoly has liquidity.

 The pieces to prevent this are converging independently.
 Academics are publishing embedding-space auction mechanisms.
 Industry labs have production-grade embedding infrastructure.
 Standards bodies are forming working groups for AI-era monetization.
 Platform companies are launching ad products inside chatbots.
 An exchange has TEE attestation in production.